Taykata/React-Appliance-Site/README.md

 7. Open your browser and visit the application:
     ```bash
     http://localhost:5173/

-## Usage
-- Browse through the list of appliances.
-- Click on an appliance to view more details.
-- Enjoy exploring the site and its features!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.